-- 1. Without operating the throttle, crank the engine.
-It may take 15 to 30 seconds of cranking to allow the fuel bowls of the carburetor to fill.
-If the engine does not start, stop cranking, open and close the throttle twice and crank again until the engine starts. - WARNING!
+1. For the mechanical fuel pump, remove the positive wire from the ignition coil (do not let this wire touch anything to prevent a short during cranking or KOEO [key on engine off]).
+Crank the engine over for 10 seconds to allow fuel bowls to fill.
+Reconnect the coil positive wire when finished.
+Electric fuel pumps let the fuel bowls fill in stages by turning the ignition on and then off.
+Let the fuel pump run for a few seconds at a time.
+If an oil pressure safety switch is being used, the customer will need to temporarily bypass the switch.

+WARNING!
 DO NOT crank the engine for more than 15 seconds at a time.
-Cranking longer than 15 seconds can overheat the starter, resulting in premature starter failure. - 2.
-After starting the engine, check the fuel lines and inlet fittings for possible fuel leaks.
+Cranking longer than 15 seconds can overheat the starter, resulting in premature starter failure.

+2. After starting the engine, check fuel lines and inlet fittings for possible fuel leaks.

 WARNING!
 If any fuel leakage or weeping is detected, shut off the engine immediately, and wipe up any fuel.
 Locate the source of the leak and correct before proceeding any further.
+Be sure to operate the bilge blower until all vapors have been removed before attempting to restart the engine.